 But the park has more to see than just Joshua Trees.
 Amongst the densely packed trees, you’ll find giant, lava-formed rocks, gathered and stacked high above the ground.
 These unique rock formations draw climbers from all over the world.

-If you want to escape to the city, soak in an epic sunrise, and spot desert-native wildlife, Joshua Tree National Park is for you!
+If you want to escape to the city and spot desert-native wildlife, Joshua Tree National Park is for you!

 When to Go